Step One - Filing Prospective Petition

-If the chief petitioners intend to mail cover and signature sheets to prospective signers the text must be included with each mailing.
+If the chief petitioners intend to mail or email cover and signature sheets to prospective signers the text must be included with each transmittal.

 Before collecting signatures, chief petitioners must review with circulators the legal prohibitions and guidelines for circulating a referendum.